[treating the morally bankrupt] (artc. below) ... …whether you want to do petty indignities to individuals, which is really against human nature.

 To promote medical tourism the Hippocratic oath of doctors is quoted,

-buying votes becomes okay… …
+And during elections, then buying votes becomes okay… …

 Mana ada moral mandate?